programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 As a best practice, you should note which package versions you use when creating your code and install those versions with `renv::install`, as illustrated above with the `quanteda.textmodels`​ package.

 To install the rest of the necessary packages in R, you can use `renv` or use the standard installer.
-If a newer version of package installed using `install.packages` causes an error, you should check if the problem is fixed by using `renv::install()` to install the originally used version of that particular package:
+If a newer version of the package installed using `install.packages` causes an error, you should check if the problem is fixed by using `renv::install()`, which installs the originally-used version of that particular package:

 ```
 install.packages(c("tidyverse", "quanteda", "quanteda.textmodels", "quanteda.textplots"))